opsfolio/docs.opsfolio.com/src/content/docs/automating-compliance/automated-auditing-and-assurance/automated-auditing.md

 ### Control Testing
 - **Definition and Importance**
-  - Evaluates the design and operating effectiveness of controls to ensure they are functioning as intended.
+  - Evaluates the design and operating effectiveness of controls to ensure they are functioning as intended[^14].
   - Importance: Validates that controls are adequate to mitigate risks and ensure compliance.
 - **Implementation**
   - Use automated control testing tools to assess control effectiveness.